-The Division of Vertebrate Paleontology has at least one fossil collecting session per year that uses volunteer assistance.
+The Division of Vertebrate Paleontology has at least one and more often two fossil collecting sessions per year that use volunteers.

-This will generally be during the drier and cooler times of the year, either spring or fall.
+This will generally be during the drier and cooler times of the year, either spring or fall or both.
 Age limits and physical requirements will vary depending on the conditions at the particular fossil site we are working.

 Follow the Montbrook Fossil Dig Blog to join in on the fun!
 (Photo galleries, videos, updates, featured fossils, etc.)